Want to create Shopify checkout in WooCommerce? You're in the right place!

 This means you’ll capture a lot fewer carts and lose interested prospects to an unoptimized checkout page.

-That’s thankfully not the case with Shopify!
+Thankfully, that’s not the case with Shopify checkouts!

 The best way to lower shoppers’ anxiety is to show them everything they need at the place they expect it.
 Shopify has done that incredibly well.